 Am I going to be creative with my journal?
 This will help you decide on layout spreads where you can practice your creativity.

-Do I know for sure how much space a giving spread will require?
-This will allow you to leave extra blank pages between spreads in case that collection grows too long.
+Do I know for sure how much space a given spread will require?
+This will allow you to leave extra blank pages between spreads in case the collection grows too long.

-Signifiers are the symbols in your entries that offer visual categorization and makes rapid logging possible.
+Signifiers are the symbols in your entries that offer visual categorization and also make rapid logging possible.

 The purpose of bullet journal signifiers is to easily identify the task at hand or note, but if you have 15 different icons to keep note of, you will spend most of your time trying to decode it.
-It is counterproductive!
+This ends up being counterproductive!

-At the beginning you may not remember exactly what symbols you are using.
-A simple flip out spread with your symbols and signifiers will help you log your tasks ever faster.
+In the beginning, you may not remember exactly what symbols you are using.
+A simple flip-out spread with your symbols and signifiers will help you log your tasks even faster.

 You can also use it for your index, allowing you to find your pages faster.
-Keep one fold-out spread in the cover and another in the back cover of the journal.
+Keep one fold-out spread on the cover and another on the back cover of the journal.

 When I first started reading posts with bullet journal ideas for beginners I knew I wanted to add a dash of creativity to my journal.

-Maybe you don’t think yourself as an artist and doesn’t want to turn your bullet journal into an art journal, I get it!
-Still, you can use a little bit of creativity with craft supplies to your benefit.
+Maybe you don’t think of yourself as an artist and don’t want to turn your bullet journal into an art journal, and that is perfectly okay.
+If you want to be creative you can get artsy with craft supplies to make it simple yet fun.

-And it comes handy also when you made a mistake on your bullet journal, you can cover it up with stickers, washi tape or a printable.
+As an added bonus, lots of creative Bujo supplies come in handy when you made a mistake on your bullet journal.
+You can simply cover up any mistake with stickers, washi tape, or a printable.
 Imagination goes a long way here.

 You can use washi tape to decorate your bullet journal in so many ways but this hack here is all about organization!